 Mikey bobbed in with his messy brown hair and the slight lift to his step.
 He stopped in front of the two kings sitting on their thrones in their robes of state.
 First, he bowed to Ahab and then to Jehoshaphat.
 His heels moved up and down ever so slightly.
 “The Lord’s alive, you know.
 I merely repeat what He tells me.”
 He grinned over at the Asherah chorus.
 “Nothing like this show you have going here.”

-Zedekiah leaped from the front row of the Asherah chorus into the center of the threshing floor.
+Zedekiah leaped from the chorus front row into the center of the threshing floor.
 He crouched and held a pair of horns to his head.

 Ahab’s face turned red.
 He rolled his eyes at Biah.
 Biah closed his eyes and groaned.